philglaeser/datasciencecoursera/README.md

 # datasciencecoursera
-A test repository set up for the John
+A test repository set up for class